delphix/virtualization-sdk/docs/Your_First_Plugin/Discovery.md

 ## What is Discovery?
 In order to ingest data from a source environment, the Delphix Engine first needs to learn information about that data: Where does it live?
 How can it be accessed?
 What is it called?

 [Discovery](/References/Glossary/#discovery) is the process by which the Delphix Engine learns about remote data.
 Discovery can be either [automatic](/References/Glossary/#automatic-discovery) (where the plugin finds the remote data on its own), or [manual](/References/Glossary/#manual-discovery) (where the user tells us about the remote data).
-For our first toolkit, we'll be using a mix of these two techniques.
+For our first plugin, we'll be using a mix of these two techniques.

 ## Source Configs and Repositories

 ### What are Source Configs and Repositories?
 A [source config](/References/Glossary/#source-config) is a collection of information that Delphix uses to represent a dataset.
-Different toolkits will have different ideas about what a "dataset" is (an entire database? a set of config files? an application?), but for our first plugin, it is simply a directory tree on the filesystem of the remote environment.
+Different plugins will have different ideas about what a "dataset" is (an entire database? a set of config files? an application?), but for our first plugin, it is simply a directory tree on the filesystem of the remote environment.

 A [repository](/References/Glossary/#repository) represents what you might call "data dependencies" -- anything installed on the remote host that the dataset depends on.
 For example, if you're working with a Postgres database, then your repository will represent an installation of a particular version of the Postgres DBMS.
 In this plugin, we don't have any special dependencies, except for the simple existence of the unix system on which the directory lives.